DiscoveryDNA/team_neural_network/note/aws_notes.md

 7. The Amazon Deep Learning AMI uses Anaconda virtual environments to host and manage many different deep learning frameworks at the same time.
 Hence, you need to choose which deep learning framework you want to use at the beginning of each session:
   - For *TensorFlow(+Keras2) with Python3 (CUDA 9.0 and Intel MKL-DNN)*, use the command (type it anywhere in the terminal): `source activate tensorflow_p36`.
 This will take about 2 minutes to run.
   - For any other framework, follow the instruction detailed in the terminal window at the beginning of each session.
 8. To access the Jupyter Notebook, use the command: `jupyter notebook`.
+[Click here](#notes-on-terminating-the-jupyter-notebook-session) for important information about terminating the Jupyter Notebook session.
 9. Look for the sentence 'Copy/paste this URL into your browser when you connect for the first time, to login with a token:' in the terminal window.
 Copy the URL after this sentence **verbatim** into the browser (i.e. do not change `localhost` to anything else).
 10. By this point, you should be able to access the jupyter notebook in the browser.
 11. A quick way to test GPU is running: open the notebook 'tutorials/ensorFlow/3_mnist_from_scratch.ipynb', and run cells.
 Then in another terminal window connected to the EC2 instance run the command: `nvidia-smi -l 1`.
 This will update every second and you should see GPUs running in real time.
 Use this command to monitor your GPU usage while running tensorflow.